daiwj5/Utility-gadgets/README.md

 # Utility-gadgets
-This repo used to provide some utility gadgets.
+This repo is used to provide some utility gadgets.